| AS QUICK AS CAN BE based on

 "Can't.
 I'll get Joan."

-There wasn't much room but the Princess tried, running at the door, bruising her shoulder.
-She moved the door a little, getting a larger dose of the smell reeling.
-There was an enormous din from somewhere.
+There wasn't much room but the Princess tried her best, running at the door, bruising her shoulder.
+She moved the door a little and got a larger dose of the smell.
+She was reeling.
+There was an enormous din somewhere.
 It must be hailing outside.
-Global warming was a theme she had trouble with.
-Feeling sick, she got set for another try.
+Global warming was a theme the Princess had trouble with.
+Feeling very sick, she got set for another try.

 "Hold it!"

 Joan Miller hammered a screwdriver head between the lock and doorpost without much wasted effort.
 They pulled the door open and the smell rolled over them like oil.
-"No windows."
-The manager backed away.The room spun but the Princess could see a woman in the chair, head hanging forward.
-Covering her face with the Speedy Movers scarf she charged across the floor.
+"No windows," said the manager, backing away.The room spun but the Princess could see a woman in the chair, head hanging forward.
+Covering her face with the borrowed scarf she charged across the floor.

 "Someday, love," Lee said, waiting for the message.
-It could be the office; she was always supposed to be available; 24 and 7 for 12 times 5, they called it these days.
+It could be the office; she was supposed to be available 24/7 for twelve times five days, if they called these days.

 "Is this the residence of Special Inspector Ward, SMPD?"
 Lee picked up the phone.
 "Yes."

 "I'm calling from the Morris Theatre to tell you your SI's had a little accident.
-She seems okay but maybe you want to come pick her up and drive her home?"
+She seems okay but maybe somebody should come pick her up.
+She can't manage on her own yet."

 "What kind of an accident?"